FrickTown/ObsidianVaults/DatorArkitektur/Lab 3 Material.md

 *Q1: Why are we saving bits 20-16 and 15-11 of the instruction?
 How are they used, and why do we not save the whole instruction?*
-These bits determine the write register, depending on the format of the instruction we either use 20-16 or 15-11 for the 5-bit reference to the register.
+These bits determine the destination register, depending on the format of the instruction we either use 20-16 or 15-11 for the 5-bit reference to the register.
-If we were to save the whole instruction
-Because of the sign extension taking a bit of time, but we need to allow the next instruction

 *Question 2: For each of the signals from the control circuit, explain why is it a write-back (WB), memory (MEM) or execution signal (EX).*
 #### WB - Write Back, Infers writing back into registers at the end of a cycle.